dristi211/CelestialCandle/README.txt

  2023-10-06 ISO 9:08

- Start Working on the  project --first try to add a logo in the header section....
+ Resume Working on the  project --first try to add a logo in the header section....
  For that add an Images folder in the wwwroot folder and save a logo png image on the folder next open the Views/Shared/_Layout.cshtml file and add the floowing info in the header nav section